Many people dream about visiting New York City in winter and many will make the long trek from all over the world to

-This is a guide aimed at first-timers for how to enjoy NYC in winter.
+This is a guide aimed at first-timers on how to enjoy NYC in winter.
 Please let me know if you have any added suggestions to help create the perfect NYC Christmas itinerary (or winter one!) in the comments section.
 Thanks!

 Storing Luggage in NYC

 One of the main things I seek out in cities when I travel is a place to store my luggage.
 I have had hell with this previously with luggage storage in New York City because it simply didn’t exist for some time due to security threats.

 Fortunately, the problem has been solved.
-LuggageHero is a company from Denmark that pretty much should specializing in solving all world problems because they certainly solved this pain of a problem in NYC and several other cities.
+LuggageHero is a company from Denmark that pretty much should specialize in solving all world problems because they certainly solved this pain of a problem in NYC and several other cities.

 Click here if you are looking for where to store luggage in NYC and other places around the world.